10 Things People Misunderstand About INTJs

 #8 – People Interpret Their Silence as Lack of Care

 INTJs are naturally private people who show their concern for others through actions and troubleshooting more than superfluous words.
 They may not say “I love you” as frequently as other types; but their actions, loyalty, and commitment to a cause or relationship will speak volumes.
 They figure that their actions speak for themselves, and often find repeating certain phrases pointless.
-For example, an INTJ might think: “Why should they say “I love you” every single day when my actions prove it over and over again?
+For example, an INTJ might think: “Why should I say “I love you” every single day when my actions prove it over and over again?
 Why would my love have suddenly disappeared while the actions remain?”

 INTJs also tend to be less emotionally expressive than other types.
 While another type might beam, laugh, and flirt effortlessly, the INTJ may appear relatively stoic — or worse, uninterested.
 But don’t be fooled!
 INTJs care deeply and often have much richer inner emotions than the people around them realize.
 They just don’t wear their hearts on their sleeves, and sometimes they aren’t even aware that their emotions aren’t showing on the outside.